mattevs24/reyna/docs/_markdown/reyna_polymesher.md

-Polymesher was originally a MatLab package developed by Talischi et al. [^1].
-This package allows the generation of polygonal meshes (specifically bounded Voronoi tessellsations) to a given domain.
+Polymesher was originally a MATLAB package developed by Talischi et al. [^1].
+This package allows the generation of polygonal meshes (specifically bounded Voronoi tessellations) to a given domain.
 This is a ```Python``` adaptation of that original work.
-Here we have altered the implementation, while remaining faithful to the original intentions of the software, to make the codebase more pythonic in nature and to fit the user pipline more appropriately.
+Here we have altered the implementation, while remaining faithful to the original intentions of the software, to make the codebase more pythonic in nature and to fit the user pipeline more appropriately.

 The functionality of this subpackage is demonstrated in the notebook examples in